Evaluation Methodologies in Software Protection Research: Sample Sets

-\paragraph{Benchmarks} Of the surveyed papers, \samplesetsBenchmarksPercentage{}\%~$\hat{=}$~\samplesetsBenchmarks{}/\haveSampleset{} contain samples from various benchmarking suites.
-The SPEC benchmark suites are by far the most often used ones, in \samplesSpecPercentage{}\%~$\hat{=}$~\samplesSpec{}/\samplesetsBenchmarks{} of the surveyed papers.
-Their main purpose is to provide samples for standardized performance tests for compute-intensive workloads.
-For this reason, the benchmarks suites include real programs with realistic use cases.
-For example, SPEC CPU 2017 includes among others the GCC compiler, a weather forecasting program, a perl interpreter, and a x264 video compressor.
-While SPEC currently offers 24 different benchmark suites\footnote{https://spec.org}, the surveyed papers use samples from only two of them: the SPEC CPU suite (including SPECint testing component which measures integer arithmetic performance) for binary code and the SPECjvm suite for Java bytecode evaluations.
-The second most used benchmark is MiBench, at \samplesMibenchPercentage{}\%~$\hat{=}$~\samplesMibench{}/\samplesetsBenchmarks{}.
-This is an embedded benchmark suite by the University of Michigan~\cite{guthaus2001mibench} of which the programs vary from single-function quicksort implementations to complex programs such as Ghostscript.
-All other benchmarks from other domains, such as DaCapo, SciMark, and the CompCert benchmarks are used by less than five papers.
+\paragraph{Benchmarks} Of all sample sets, \samplesetsBenchmarksPercentage{}\%~$\hat{=}$~\samplesetsBenchmarks{}/\haveSampleset{} contain samples from benchmark suites.
+Almost all of them are originally intended for performance evaluations.
+The SPEC suites are by far the most often used, at \samplesSpecPercentage{}\%~$\hat{=}$~\samplesSpec{}/\samplesetsBenchmarks{}.
+They include real programs with realistic inputs.
+SPEC CPU 2017, e.g., includes the GCC compiler, a weather forecasting program, a perl interpreter, and an x264 video compressor.
+The surveyed papers use samples from only two out of SPEC's current offering of 25 suites: the SPEC CPU suite (including SPECint to measure integer arithmetic performance) for binary code and the SPECjvm suite for Java bytecode evaluations.
+The second most used suite is MiBench, at \samplesMibenchPercentage{}\%~$\hat{=}$~\samplesMibench{}/\samplesetsBenchmarks{}.
+This embedded benchmark suite's programs vary from single-function quicksort implementations to complex programs such as Ghostscript~\cite{guthaus2001mibench}.
+All other suites, such as DaCapo, SciMark, and the CompCert benchmarks are used by less than five papers.